Delegation presents up-and-coming bizzers to fest

 And this year, Russian student Evgeny Byalo has short “The Norm of Life” playing at the Cinefondation, which runs parallel to the fest.

-Meanwhile, Yury Bykov’s social comedy “The Major” is playing at Critics’ Week, a sidebar dedicated to first and second films that’s revealed such helmers as Olivier Assayas and Jeff Nichols.
+Meanwhile, Yury Bykov’s social drama “The Major” is playing at Critics’ Week, a sidebar dedicated to first and second films that’s revealed such helmers as Olivier Assayas and Jeff Nichols.

 “We find it immensely inspiring and encouraging to see this new breed of Russian directors who are able to come off the beaten path, explore new genre, and deal with universal sujects,” said Mtsitouridze.
 “These young filmmakers are great examples of how diverse Russian cinema has become.”